helicalco/docs/content/learn/helical-tools/geno.md

 ### genotype File

 A file that holds the genotype data for animals.
 It is arranged in a matrix where each row represents a different animal and each column represents a different marker (SNP).
-The first column will be an identifier for the animal.
+The first column is the animal identifier.

 <a href="/geno/genos" download>Here</a> is the sample geno file we will be using for this tutorial.